AlejandroGonzalezG/pruebaMimbral/README.md

 ## For the frontend

-To run the frontent, you have to enter inside of:
+To run the frontent, you have to enter inside of

 ```cd mimbral_front ```